 testconf can be used to run interoperability tests as well which testifies to Sysrepo's cross-use functionality.
 Additionally, it can be used to generate template code from YANG models.

 Extending testconf with your custom defined tests shortens the time spent on repetitive tasks and helps to pinpoint bugs.
-This way developers can focus more on the implementation of new features.
+This way developers can focus more on implementing new features.

 More info on the NETCONF testing suite can be found here.

-Make testconf automatically run tests for data leafs of existing configuration data on the server.
+testconf can automatically run tests for data leafs of existing configuration data on the server.
 Check out more about autotesting feature here.

 The configuration management feature uses an ncurses-like interface for getting existing nodes from the device and editing them to your liking.
 Find out more about it here.